ChanceYoung/ChanceYoung.github.io/_projects/In Progress/woocommerceintegrationv1.md

 This solution had to be made within a month and needed to:
 - Receive a webhook object from WooCommerce
 - Convert that object to a Domain Order Model
-- Persist that Order to our ERP through the provided Entity Relation Model
+- Persist that Order to our ERP through the provided Entity Relation Models.

 ## Our Solution
-We visited the idea with the integration toolkit provided by our ERP system.
-This time, however, instead of using the binaries that allowed me to engage with Inventory documents, I was able to create Full on Customer Orders.
-The data flow went as follows:
+We designed the flow as follows:
 ```mermaid
 graph LR
 A(WooCommerce Order marked Completed) -- Webhook Payload --> B(WebOrderAPI) -- Transformed Order Information --> C(Infor VISUAL)